kjsandbrink/kjsandbrink.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Two posters presented at CoSyNe! <i>Learning a predictive representation of control in RL</i> and, together with Alexandra Proca and Jan Bauer (equal contribution), <i>How context representations emerge during training: a linear network perspective<i>
+Two posters presented at CoSyNe!
+"Learning a predictive representation of control in RL" and, together with Alexandra Proca and Jan Bauer (equal contribution), "How context representations emerge during training: a linear network perspective"